Wiktos/Bilinear-Interpolation/README.md

 | _color_ | Color of a lower left vertex.
 RGB value specified as a decimal value. |
 | _color_ | Color of a lower right vertex.
 RGB value specified as a decimal value. |

-__Beware that program assumes the correctness of input therefore unknown behaviour may appear if wrong input is specified!__
+__Beware that program checks only if the input is a positive value it does not check the upper limit bound of the input!__

 ## Program output